emmanuelbernard/emmanuelbernard.com/blog/2015-03-26-SPF-for-dummies.md

 Google and others use special subdomains like `_spf.google.com` to host their SPF rules.
 This is useful to separate different ruleset but bind them together in your primary domain via an `include` rule.
 If you are one of them, you probably don't need my blog entry in the first place :)

+Remember that servers now have IPv6 addresses and that Google and other have already IPv6 infrastructures in place.
+Don't forget them, I had some emails denied because I was missing it and my server communicated with Google from an IPv6.

 My take out is simple: if you own a domain and send emails, add a SPF entry.
 It's relatively simple and the examples I gave you should get you a long way already.